 The rate can be made region specific via the warehouse transport costs index.

-Semicolon or tab separated.
+Enter data semicolon or tab separated.
 You can copy data in from Excel.